Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 Tell patients using Avalide that getting dehydrated can lower their blood pressure too much and lead to lightheadedness and possible fainting.
 Dehydration may occur with excessive sweating, diarrhea, or vomiting and with not drinking enough liquids.

-Advise patients to discontinue Avalide and seek immediate medical attention if they experience symptoms of Acute Myopia or Secondary Angle-Closure Glaucoma [see Warnings and Precautions (5.8)].
+Advise patients to discontinue Avalide and seek immediate medical attention if they experience symptoms of acute angle-closure glaucoma, acute myopia, and choroidal effusion [see Warnings and Precautions (5.8)].

 sanofi-aventis U.S. LLC

 ©2021 sanofi-aventis U.S. LLC

 PRINCIPAL DISPLAY PANEL - 150/12.5 mg Tablet Bottle Label